Champions League: Celtic need big turnaround as Ajax impress

 Not only can it be reasonably argued that his dismissal cost Celtic at least a point in that game, there is every chance he could have helped his side earn a valuable point in Amsterdam.

-Those dropped points could yet cost Celtic a place in the last 16 as well as the accompanying kudos and financial benefits.
+could yet cost Celtic a place in the last 16 as well as the accompanying kudos and financial benefits.

 That might leave them needing something from the final match at Camp Nou, but at the very least they would be guaranteed third spot.